 It is 268 years ago today that Johann Sebastian Bach died.
 On 28 July 1750 the German composer breathed his last breath in Leipzig.
 Maurits Cornelis Escher was a big fan.
 The similarities between them were considerable: the mathematical order, the strictness of the rules, the symmetry, the systematic approach.

 Escher was particularly fascinated by Bach’s canon.
-In a letter to his friend Hein ’s-Gravezande in 1940, he wrote*:
+In a letter to his friend Hein ’s-Gravezande from 1940, he wrote*:

 ‘Now, I should like to say something else to you about the connection with music, primarily that of Bach, i.e. the Fugue or, put more simply, the canon.
 I loved Bach and I love him too without “understanding” his technique, but since I understand a (little) bit of it, I love it all the more.